cessda/cessda.guidelines.public/CONTRIBUTING.md

 We welcome all feedback you may have when using any of our tools and services.

-If you encounter a problem, while using it, please use the "Report a problem" button you find at the lower right corner of the website.
+If you encounter a problem while, please use the "Report a problem" button you find at the lower right corner of the website and choose "Bug" as the value of the Components field.

-Before submitting a report, please make sure to check the user manual at [....] as the problem might already be addressed there.
+Before submitting a report, please check the user manual at [....] as the problem might already be addressed there.

 ### Suggesting Enhancements

-To suggest new functionalities and possible future developments, please use the "Report a problem" button of the respective service and choose "New Feature".
+To suggest new functionalities and possible future developments, please use the "Report a problem" button of the respective tool or service and choose "New Feature" or "Improvement" as the value of the Components field.

 ## Contributing to the development